Alluxio/alluxio/docs/Running-Flink-on-Tachyon.md

 #### Specify path to `core-site.xml` in `conf/flink-config.yaml`

 Next, you have to specify the path to the Hadoop configuration in Flink.
-Therefore, open the `conf/flink-config.yaml` file in the Flink root directory and set the `fs.hdfs.hadoopconf` configuration value to the **directory** containing the `core-site.xml`.
-For newer Hadoop versions, the directory usually ends with `etc/hadoop/`.
+Open the `conf/flink-config.yaml` file in the Flink root directory and set the `fs.hdfs.hadoopconf` configuration value to the **directory** containing the `core-site.xml`.
+(For newer Hadoop versions, the directory usually ends with `etc/hadoop`.)

 #### Make the Tachyon Client jar available to Flink